-- Avoid clearing forested areas to the greatest extent practicable, which would provide natural visual buffers. - Install silt fences or other erosion control devices (i.e., hay bales, earthen berms) along the perimeter of areas that would be cleared. - Maintain BMPs in each area until regrowth of vegetation provides satisfactory stabilization. - Maintain buffers around jurisdictional wetlands and waterbodies and perennial and intermittent streams. - Comply with stormwater management practices required by NPDES permit and any other permit requirements. - Utilize BMPs to minimize soil erosion and runoff. - Avoid stockpiling soil in floodplain areas if heavy rain events (>1-inch) are anticipated. - Revegetate with native and/or noninvasive vegetation to reintroduce habitat, reduce erosion, and limit the spread of invasive species and utilize pollinator vegetation where possible. - Utilize timer- and/or motion-activated downward facing security lighting to limit attracting wildlife, such as migratory birds and bats. - Install temporary construction fencing around natural resources that should be avoided. - Install anti-reflective, PV panel surfaces to minimize visual impacts such as glare and reflection. - Ensure heavy machinery and vehicles utilized at the Project Site meet all state and local noise requirements. - Mitigation Measures include: - o If fill or soil removal were needed, the topsoil would first be stripped and segregated.
-Once fill or other intense earthwork was complete, the topsoil would be reapplied to the surface. - O TN Solar would coordinate with the homeowners, construction contractors, and the array layout designers to determine the most suitable type of buffer to be used in each location where the visual environment for residents has undergone a long-term change due to the Project. - o For residences that are within 500 feet of an inverter, a pre-construction sound study including an ambient survey would be conducted to quantify the existing ambient environment.
-After the project reaches commercial operation, TN Solar would measure the sound levels at residential property lines and identify any equipment that generates a Ldn sound level that exceeds 55 dBA at the property line.
-If there are locations where noise levels exceed that threshold, TN Solar would install sound buffers (walls, fences with screening, or vegetation) in order to minimize the noise levels from operating equipment.
+- Avoid clearing forested areas to the greatest extent practicable, which would provide natural visual buffers. - Install silt fence or other erosion control devices (i.e., hay bales, earthen berms) along the perimeter of areas that would be cleared. - Maintain BMPs in each area until regrowth of vegetation provides satisfactory stabilization. - Maintain buffers around jurisdictional wetlands and waterbodies and perennial and intermittent streams. - Comply with stormwater management practices required by NPDES permit and any other permit requirements. - Utilize BMPs to minimize soil erosion and runoff. - Avoid stockpiling soil in floodplain areas if heavy rain events (>1-inch) are anticipated. - Revegetate with native and/or noninvasive vegetation to reintroduce habitat, reduce erosion, and limit the spread of invasive species and utilize pollinator vegetation where possible. - Utilize timer- and/or motion-activated downward facing security lighting to limit attracting wildlife, such as migratory birds and bats. - Install temporary construction fencing around natural resources that should be avoided. - Install anti-reflective, PV panel surfaces to minimize visual impacts such as glare and reflection. - Ensure heavy machinery and vehicles utilized at the Project Site meet all state and local noise requirements. - If fill or soil removal were needed, the topsoil would first be stripped and segregated.
+Once fill or other intense earthwork was complete, the topsoil would be reapplied to the surface.